 Note the use of a temporary redirect because as we all know: permanent redirects are supposed to be permanent.
-You’ll want to keep your options open in case you change your mind and want to use another wallet provider in the redirect sometime in the future.
+You’ll want to keep your options open in case you change your mind and want to use another wallet provider in the future.

 The original ILP3 contains a sequence of unique characters and doesn’t compress well.
 Switching out my wallet provider’s Payment Pointer with my shorter version saved on average 40 bytes from each page.
 In other words, 75 % of the original ILP3 URL doesn’t get any smaller when compressed.